RyzenGatto/Ai-HDL-MacroPad/README.md

 # More Info

-KTT switches can be switched out with any CherryMX-like switches.
-The XIAO RP2040 was used for accessibility (Doesn't require soldering an IC onto a board).
+KTT switches can be replaced with any CherryMX-like switches.
+The XIAO RP2040 was used for accessibility (it doesn't require soldering an IC onto a board).
 KiCad files can be found in its folder.
 Production files can be found in Export Files.
+The hardware is designed to be used with CircuitPython for ease of use, but theoretically, the RP2040 can be flashed with QMK.